datawire/ocibuild/userdocs/ocibuild_layer_wheel.md

 LIMITATION: It is 'TODO' to create an 'ocibuild python WHATEVER' command that can inspect an image's Python installation and emit the appropriate YAML description of it.

+LIMITATION: While checksums are verified, signatures are not.

 ```
 ocibuild layer wheel [flags] IN_WHEELFILE.whl >OUT_LAYERFILE
 ```